UMM-CSci-3601-S24/iter-3-merge2main/README.md

 Please see this document for a list of known issues and a list of features to implement in the future: [Roadmap](ROADMAP.md)

+## Pamphlet For Advertising

+If sharing this project, please print out a copy of the brochure to see a brief overview of the purpose and features of the project: [Pamphlet](pamphlet.pdf)